Important insights on sleep and the immune response

 - Eliminate the blue light of cellphones and laptops and all other lights for bedtime.

-- Reduce dull sounds by using earplugs, a white noise machine, a fan, or humidifier.
+- Reduce dull sounds by using earplugs, a white noise machine, a fan, or a humidifier.

 - Get good exposure to natural light during the day to help regulate your circadian rhythm.